web-wiz/chat/readme.md

 1) Clone repo

-2) Standing on repo folder, run "composer install" and then "composer update --no-scripts" from a terminal.

-// 5) Add a virtual host with ServerName "chat.dev" (or use whatever server name you like).
-This steps has more steps within, so please search on google how to add a virtual host.

-6) On a terminal console navigate to project root run command "chmod -R 777 storage"
+2) On a terminal console navigate to project root run command "chmod -R 777 storage" (if you not a Windows user)

-7) Rename .env.example file (located at root structure) to be .env only and update your database credentials.
-(Note that a database server is needed to run this app)
+3) Rename **.env.example** file to be **.env** and set your environment.

-8) On a terminal console navigate to project root run command "php artisan migrate:install"

-9) On a terminal console navigate to project root run command "php artisan migrate"
+4) Find **config/database.php** file and set your database type (mysql or pgsql)

+5) Make a database migrations and load seeds

-10) On a terminal console navigate to project root run command "php artisan chat:serve" to start the chat server (localhost on port 9090)
+6) On a terminal console navigate to project root and run command "php artisan chat:serve" to start the chat server (localhost on port 9090)

-11) Whohaa!
-You'r done!
-Open browser and enter url http://chat.dev, login and happy chatting!